jnaidu/Identity/Granting_a_Service_Package_to_an_Organization.md

 # Granting a Service Package to an Organization

 ## Description
-This section illustrates how a user can request a service package.
-A user will only be able to request service packages available for their organization.
+This section illustrates how to grant a service package to an organization.

 ## Who can perform this function?
 Security Administrator